dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

 #### ***Pangolin Lineage Assignment***

-[Phylogenetic Assignment of Named Global Outbreak Lineages (Pangolin)](https://cov-lineages.org/resources/pangolin.html) implements a dynamic nomenclature of SARS-CoV-2 lineages, known as the Pango nomenclature.
+[Phylogenetic Assignment of Named Global Outbreak Lineages (Pangolin)](https://cov-lineages.org/resources/pangolin.html) implements a dynamic nomenclature of *E. coli* lineages, known as the Pango nomenclature.
 To assign [Pangolin Lineages](https://cov-lineages.org/lineage_list.html), we will use [the web version of pangolin](https://pangolin.cog-uk.io/).
 It also has a robust [command-line version](https://github.com/cov-lineages/pangolin) that we will look into later.
 With the web version we must retrieve out consensus genome from the analysis server (HPC) to our local computer.
 Follow the following steps to assign your query sequences pangolin lineages.
 Also here is a [***tutorial***](https://cov-lineages.org/resources/pangolin/tutorial.html).

 1. In your bowser open [Pangolin Web Application](https://pangolin.cog-uk.io/).
 This is the online version of [Pangolin](https://github.com/cov-lineages/pangolin).
 2. Now copy-paste/drag-drop your consensus file to the site and click `Start Analysis`